jdhaenni/ElevateSportsGarage/notes.md

 review.stars iterable array to convert to &#11088;
 service and review components out side of the admin page?
-dedicated SMTP/free vs pay  or gmail?
+dedicated SMTP/free vs pay  or gmail? google maps integration

+questions
+    before after opening / date
+    photos
+    expectations
+    features what can we do for you any similar websites?
+    meeting times/email
+    tell us about your buisness model
+    priorities of services